muon23/transcriptgen/README.md

 | \-f / \--force | Overwrite existing transcript files. | False |
 | \-k / \--mock-mode | Use the mock LLM client. | False |

+*Note about -c / --chunk-size*: The chunk size controls the performance vs. detail trade-off.
+A larger chunk size reduces the total number of API calls and runtime but may lead to individual answers being shorter or less contextually rich.

 ### **3\.
 Input File Formats (For custom files)**

 #### **Doctor Profiles File (Input for mktranscripts.py)**